Anole (character): Publication history

 Victor Borkowski first appears in New Mutants vol. 2 #2 in August 2003.
 Christina Weir and Nunzio DeFilippis originally wrote a storyline for New Mutants that was to take place between issues 8 and 10.
 The plot involved Victor committing suicide after coming out as gay and being rejected by his parents and his friends, serving as "a powerful message about what intolerance can do to people."
 Due to the controversial subject matter, the storyline was dropped, with Victor coming from an accepting family and hometown.

 Despite only rare initial appearances as a supporting character, Victor developed a fan following.
 Victor was given the codename "Anole" (/əˈnoʊliː/ ə-NOH-lee), a kind of lizard frequently and incorrectly known as an American chameleon, after it was suggested to Weir and DeFilippis by a fan via a post on their forum.
-He continued to make numerous appearances during Craig Kyle and Chris Yost's run on New X-Men (2nd Series), having a more active role in the plots than most of the other background characters.
+He continued to make numerous appearances during Craig Kyle and Christopher Yost's run on New X-Men, having a more active role in the plots than most of the other background characters.

 Anole was featured as a main character beginning in New X-Men vol. 2 #37, illustrated by comic book artist Skottie Young.
 He was later added to the New X-Men as a teammate.
 Anole was a "pretty early pick" for new additions to the team, according to Yost, who felt that Anole had a decent set of abilities and represented "a kind of level-headed, good, normal kid."
 Additionally, Yost and Kyle felt adding Anole and the character Pixie to the New X-Men team gave the roster "tonal balance" and the opportunity to slightly "twist and warp" the characters through darker events to come in the series.
 While alluded to since his first main appearances in the franchise and confirmed off-panel during their run by DiFilippis and Weir and in Marvel character profiles, it was during this series in New X-Men (2nd Series) #43 that Anole's gay identity was stated and dealt with explicitly on-panel for the first time.